Your word isn't here yet

 “The ranchos climb up the mountainside as far as the eye can see.”

-A rural farm or property dedicated to livestock or agriculture in Mexico and Venezuela.
-It can range from a small family farm to a massive cattle ranch with hundreds of heads of livestock.
+A rural farm or ranch property dedicated to livestock or agriculture in Mexico and Venezuela.
+It can range from a modest family farm to a large cattle operation with hundreds of animals.
+Going "al rancho" for the weekend is the classic Mexican escape from city life.